What is SEO and Why is it Important?

 To understand SEO, you need to know how search engines work.
 Search engines keep their algorithms secret so it’s difficult to know EXACTLY what they look for.
 But, years of results and research means we have a good idea of how search engines operate.

 Most search engines use robots known as “crawlers” or “spiders” to search the web and archive what they find.

 Search engines need to be able to display content relevant to its customers’ searches.
-This is where your Keywords come in to play.
+This is where your keywords come in to play.
 Search engines look for repeated keywords to work out what the page is about.
 These are then stored in the database and presented to a user.
-However, search engines have caught onto the days of “Keyword Stuffing”.
+However, search engines have caught on to the days of ‘keyword stuffing’.
 Websites would fill website copy with over the top uses of keywords.
 Some even used techniques of white font on white backgrounds.
 If you use these tactics, you run the risk of being banned from search engines.
-Keep your keyword density between 1 and 3%
+Keep your keyword density between 1-3%.

 If you want to know how your website is performing, take a look at our free SEO report for more information.

 Why is SEO Important?